-Knight has worked diligently to build its pipeline of products.
-In approximately two years of operation, as a result of executing its strategy, Knight has assembled a diversified product portfolio of drugs in various stages of development for both Canada and select international markets.
+Knight has worked diligently to build its pipeline of Products.
+Since commencing operations in February 2014, as a result of executing its strategy, Knight has assembled a diversified product portfolio of drugs in various stages of development for both Canada and select international markets.